 Bail insurance companies shall have a written contractual agreement directly with the insurance producer.
-No insurance producer shall claim to be representative of, or an agent of a bail insurance company, or accept applications or complete bail bond documents, unless the insurance producer has a written contract directly with the bail insurance company authorizing the insurance producer to act in the capacity of their agent and appointing the agent to act as a bail bonding agent on their behalf.
+No insurance producer shall claim to be representative of, or an agent of a bail insurance company, or accept applications or complete bail bond documents, unless the bail insurance producer has a written contract directly with the bail insurance company authorizing the insurance producer to act in the capacity of the agent for the bail insurance company and appointing the agent to act in that capacity.

-1. A contract with a supervising agent, general agent, managing agent, or insurance producer acting as a supervisor, who is also a representative of the bail insurance company does not constitute a direct written contract with the bail bonding agent and the bail insurance company as required in this Section 5.

-2. A copy of the written contractual agreement shall be maintained by the bail insurance company and the bail bonding agent during the time of the appointment and for three years after termination and shall be made available to the Division upon request.
+- 1. A contract with a supervising agent, general agent, managing agent, or insurance producer acting as a supervisor, who is also a representative of the bail insurance company does not constitute a direct written contract with the bail bonding agent and the bail insurance company as required in this Section 5. - 2.
+A copy of the written contractual agreement shall be maintained by the bail insurance company and the bail bonding agent and shall be made available to the Division upon request.

-If any provision of this regulation or the application of it to any person or circumstance is for any reason held to be invalid, the remainder of the regulation shall not be affected.
+If any provision of this regulation or the application thereof to any person or circumstances is for any reason held to be invalid, the remainder of the regulation and the application for such provision to other persons or circumstances shall not be affected.